Paradox Valley

 County: Montrose

-Directions: The best reservoir can be reached by driving west of Bedrock on CO 90 for three miles.
+Directions: Both ponds/reservoirs are on private property.
+They can be reached by driving west of Bedrock on CO 90 for three miles.
 Turn right (north) on CR W5.
 In a quarter mile the road turns left (west) and the reservoir is on the right side of the road.
-View this water from the road.
-To visit a second reservoir continue a short distance until CR W5 intersects with CO 90.
-Drive west on CO 90 for 0.2 miles.
-Turn right (north) on CR 6.75 and drive about 1 mile.
-This reservoir is on the right side and can also be viewed from the road.
+Viewing from the road.
+To reach the second reservoir drive 1/4 of a mile on W5 Road to CR 6.75.
+The reservoir is approximately a 1 mile and will be on the right site.
+Viewing only from the road.
 Paradox Valley has several good sagebrush spots.
 Drive along CO 90 until the highways runs through good sagebrush.
 Look for roads or tracks that leave the highway and drive or hike in the sagebrush.
 One good spot is CR BB 16 about 10 miles east of Bedrock.
 This road runs north for about two miles.

 Dates of Access: Open all year